CCI-Tools/cate/doc/README.md

-'doc' is the ECT documentation folder.
+``ect-core/doc`` is the ECT documentation folder.
 Documentation is build from RST files using the *Sphinx* tool.
 ``index.rst`` is the main documentation page.

 To install Sphinx run: